 Trinity College Dublin is leading work on habitat mapping and natural capital accounting, and is seeking a researcher to:

 - Build natural capital accounts (extent, condition and services) at farm level using the UN System of Environmental Economic Accounting – Ecosystem Accounting (SEEA-EA) approach.
 Accounts will focus on extent, condition, and services (carbon sequestration and storage, runoff pollution remediation and aesthetic services), and will be built for Shinagh and 10 farms in the Greener Dairy Programme.

 - Develop and test indicators for farmland habitat condition and assess the link farmland between habitat condition and service provision for integration into natural capital accounts.

 - Work with other members of the Farm Zero C team to integrate accounting into an interactive app-based interface (Climate Neutral App), so that accounts are informative, useful and intuitive to use by farmers.

 - Write and publish peer reviewed scientific papers and present results at national and international conferences.

 The researcher will join the group of Professor Jane Stout in the School of Natural Sciences at Trinity College Dublin, who leads the INCASE project developing Natural Capital Accounting (NCA) approaches for Ireland, and who is a lead PI on the Nature+Energy project, developing NCA for the wind-energy industry.
-As part of the Farm Zero C project, the researcher will also benefit from collaboration with Professor Lars Hein at Wageningen University who was one of the main authors of the UN SEEA-EA framework.
+As part of the Farm Zero C project, the researcher will also benefit from training and collaboration with Professor Lars Hein at Wageningen University who was one of the main authors of the UN SEEA-EA framework.